chetanbasuray/simplifymylife-blog/content/posts/wise-guide.md

 After years of sending money home to family while building a life abroad, Wise is the one tool that has never let me down.
 My first transfer with them shaved more than $60 off the bank fees I was used to, and every trip since has felt lighter because I can top up a local balance from my phone in a couple of taps.
 That kind of reliability is exactly why I write Simplify My Life: we test the systems that remove friction from everyday routines so you get time back for the things that matter.

-This story fits perfectly into the blog because Wise solves a universal pain point—moving money without chaos—and shows how a thoughtful product design can simplify cross-border living for freelancers, expats, and anyone supporting loved ones overseas.
+It also fits right in with Simplify My Life: Wise takes the chaos out of moving money and shows how thoughtful product design can make cross-border living feel easier for freelancers, expats, and anyone supporting loved ones overseas.

 <div class="cta-card">
   <div class="cta-card__header">